Al Qarara Cultural Museum: Destruction

 The museum and its collection were damaged in October 2023 by Israeli forces via an airstrike just outside the Museum.
 The museum's structure, display cases, and collection were damaged.
 The Arab Organization of Museums (ICOM-Arab) later confirmed the museum was completely destroyed after Israel issued a warning to evacuate its collection to the south of Gaza.
 Reports indicated that the initial airstrike caused substantial damage, with accounts noting that only remnants such as shards of pottery and smashed glass remained at the site.

+In 2025, a group called the Heritage Guardians Team was formed by volunteers to retrieve artifacts from beneath the rubble.
+In December 2025, Mohammad abu Lahia told TRT World that the team recovered 1,000 of the 3,500 artifacts in the museum using manual labor, as heavy duty excavation equipment was not available.